hoskeri/uml-sh/README.md

 ## Dependencies

-Currently they are fakeroot, busybox-static and cpio All of these are available as packages of the same name on Debian/Ubuntu.
+Currently they are fakeroot, busybox-static and cpio.
+All of these are available as packages of the same name on Debian/Ubuntu.